-Tamarack will allow limited uphill traffic during the summer of 2022.
+No uphill travel permitted at this time due to snow making project on mountain.
 All traffic must scan the QR code with required signatures.
 We ask that all uphill traffic check the tamarack web site to check for any downhill trail closures

 Daily operations hours are from 10:00am – 4:00pm.
 Uphill traffic is not allowed during this time.
 Waltz trail is under construction which will be open later this summer for uphill traffic.
 Meadow trails will remain open at all times.
 Trails are not patrolled after 5:00pm.
 Uphill traffic on downhill trails is prohibited at all times.

 Uphill traffic must remain visible at all times.
 Uphill traffic must yield to downhill traffic at trail crossings.

 Uphill traffic must Yield to construction and stay off closed trails.